-What could be better than eating a plate of seafood with the sand running through your toes and the sound of the waves in your ears – that’s what you’ll get when you eat at the chiringuito or seafood beach bar in Spain.
+What could be better than eating a plate of seafood with the sand running through your toes and the sound of the waves in your ears?
+That’s what we enjoyed when we ate at this chiringuito near Malaga in the south of Spain.

-These traditional restaurants are typically right on the beach and in the good old days it really was just a few tables on the sand under a makeshift roof, with the fish grilled on charcoal set on the top of an old fishing boat that had been filled with sand.
+These traditional restaurants are typically located right on the beach.
+In the good old days it really was just a few tables on the sand under a makeshift roof.
+Fresh fish was grilling on charcoal, set on the top of an old fishing boat that had been filled with sand.

 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.